isdi-coders-2023/Ariadna-Frias-Final-Project-back-202301-mad/readme.md

 Some potential future enhancements to the app could include:

-- Adding a search/filter feature to allow users to search for festivals by type of music.
+- Improving the search/filter feature to allow users to search for festivals by dates or location.
 - Adding the ability for users to add their favorite festivals to their profile.

 ## Other interesting ans related links